vidbina/vidbina.github.io/_drafts/2017-12-09-arduino-on-nixos.markdown

   Blink.cpp
 ```

-which is quite a handful.
+which is quite a handful but essentially compiles the Blink.cpp file, given the
+parameters specified, to produce a collection of build artifacts in the
+`${PWD}/out` directory.
+The build artifcats directory is a step up from the
+`arduino` approach.
+If you like studying the machine code [like these guys](http://www.avrfreaks.net/forum/understanding-hex-file) you'll have something to study and play with
+when using `arduino-builder` :wink:.

 > :smirk: Of course you didn't have to run the command with the
 `-debug-level 10`, `-verbose` and `-warning all` arguments but in many cases it
-is convenient to have sufficient information available in case things :poop:
+is convenient to have plenty of information available in case things fail.
-fail.

-After a succesful build, one should find the build artifacts inside the `out`
-directory :trophy:.

 After building one would still need to flash the Arduino.
 This could be done
-by using the `avrdude` tool.
-Since this wasn't installed before, we would have
+by using the `avrdude` [:books:][avrdude-doc] tool.
+Since this wasn't installed
-to modify the `default.nix` file by adding the `avrdude` package to the mix
+before, we would have to modify the `default.nix` file by adding the `avrdude`
+package to the mix.

 ```nix
 # default.nix